 7. Consider a car alarm or other theft deterrents.

 The thief who breaks into your car could be trying to steal it.
 Having a steering wheel lock or collar, or a lock for the brake pedal tells the thief right off that that car isn’t going anywhere.
-Car alarms are also helpful (and you could even save money on your car insurance with a discount.)
+Car alarms are also helpful.

 So, those are some things you can do to minimize the chance that your car will be broken into.
 Be mindful of your situation and take steps to keep your car safe.
 Your car is a faithful friend…and broken windows are no fun.